-This post will cover how to move your Jekyll site from GitHub Pages to Netlify in with just a few steps.
+This post will cover how to move your Jekyll site from GitHub Pages to Netlify in just a few steps.

 If you have generated your Jekyll site using GitHub pages or forked a template there is a good chance you do not have a Gemfile.
 This is because GitHub pages will infer dependencies for you.
 If you would like to build your project outside of GitHub a Gemfile is needed and simple to create.

 In your GitHub repo create a new file with the name

 Gemfile and add the following content to it:

 Since Netlify also needs to know what version of Ruby to run, put your version string in a file called

 /.ruby-version and we’ll use that version!
 If you don’t know, use version

 Once you have a Gemfile and a .ruby-version file, you can now connect your site to Netlify without issue.

 Adding a new site with Git is not a requirement for adding a site, but it’s strongly recommend to take advantage of all of Netlify’s continuous deployment features.